A new type of Chianti Classico

 - to put a lot of emphasize on the fruit concentration

-My father suggested to use what we in the family call the “Vigna del Pollaio” vineyard, namely a plot of Sangiovese (located close to what used to be an old chicken coop) that was planted by my grandfather at the end of the 1970s.
+My father suggested using what we in the family call the “Vigna del Pollaio” vineyard, namely a plot of Sangiovese (located close to what used to be an old chicken coop) that was planted by my grandfather at the end of the 1970s.

 We considerably reduced the number of grape bunches on these vines leaving not more than 3 bunches per vine.

-Only a few hectoliters were produced of this Sangiovese and when the must was to be transferred to the barrel my father insisted in wanting to blend it with 15% of Merlot from the vineyard plot that we use for our Monteficalle IGT.
-This, in a way to differentiate it even more from other Chianti Classico categories.
+Only a few hectoliters were produced of this Sangiovese and when the must was to be transferred to the barrel, my father insisted in blending it with 15% of Merlot from the vineyard plot that we use for our Monteficalle IGT.
+This in order to differentiate it even more from other Chianti Classico categories.

-Of course, I did not agree at all with this idea, in my opinion this new category should not start out as a compromise, rather the Sangiovese needed to be the sole and indisputable protagonist of our Gran Selezione.
+Of course, I did not agree at all with this idea.
+In my opinion, this new category should not start out as a compromise, rather that the Sangiovese needed to be the sole and indisputable protagonist of our Gran Selezione.

 However, I decided that it would be the final result to convince my father.
 Therefore, I prepared two barrels of 225 liters, one with a blend of 85% Sangiovese and 15% Merlot and the other one with a 100% Sangiovese.
 Then we waited patiently during the 30 months of maturation.

-At the end, I prepared a sample from each barrel that we blind tasted together in the family, that is we tasted the wines without knowing from which barrel they came.
-The result was that they unanimously said I had been right, everyone preferred the 100% Sangiovese sample.
+At the end of the maturation period, I prepared a sample from each barrel that we blind tasted together in the family.
+In other words, we tasted the wines without knowing from which barrel they came.
+The result was that they agreed unanimously that I had been right; everyone preferred the 100% Sangiovese sample.

-From a barrel of 225 liters you get 300 bottles of 0,75 liter, therefore, that was our total production of our first Gran Selezione vintage.
+From a barrel of 225 liters, you get 300 bottles of 0,75 liter; therefore, that was the total production of our first Gran Selezione vintage.
 However, I made another error as I did not give it enough time to evolve and settle in the bottle as we launched the Gran Selezione 2013 in February 2017 together with the Riserva.

-Because of its concentration, the Gran Selezione was, however, still very rough, closed, and had very hard tannins.
-When it was tasted straight away together with the Riserva it really did not show itself from its best side.
-Therefore, it was decided that the following vintages would only be released after 20 months in the bottle to let the wine settle, find its balance, and open up better.
+Because of its concentration, the Gran Selezione was still very rough, closed, and had very hard tannins.
+When it was tasted straight away along with the Riserva, it really did not show itself from its best side.
+Therefore, we decided that the following vintages would only be released after 20 months in the bottle to let the wine settle, find its balance, and open up better.

 The vintages of 2015-2016-2017 (600 bottles produced per year)

 As we did not produce any Gran Selezione in 2014 due to the weather difficulties that year, the second possibility to experiment was in 2015 (a vintage that will be released to the market by the end of this month).
-We were fairly satisfied with the first result but we realized that the Vigneto del Pollaio alone was not enough to produce the Gran Selezione wine because of the following reasons:
+We were fairly satisfied with the first result, but we realized that the Vigneto del Pollaio alone was not enough to produce the Gran Selezione wine due to the following reasons: